-Course Title: Current Topics in Industrial Chemistry

-Code: CHI5952 NQF Level: 9

-Course Assessment: A minimum of two independent study reports (or one report and one test) which counts 80% towards the continuous assessment mark (CA).
+CHI5932 Current Topics in Industrial Chemistry NQF Level: 9 Contact Hours: 4 lectures per week for one semester Credits: 24 Course Assessment: A minimum of two independent study reports (or one report and one test) which counts 80% towards the continuous assessment mark (CA).
 Presentations: at least one presentation which counts 20% towards the CA mark.
 Examination: There is one 3hr examination at the end of the semester and counts 50% towards the final mark.
-Final Mark: 50% Continuous Assessment (literature review 2500 words) and 50% Examination

-Prerequisites: Advanced Industrial Chemistry (CHI5931)
+Final Mark: 50% Continuous Assessment (literature review 2500 words) and 50% Examination Prerequisites: Advanced Industrial Chemistry (CHI5931) Prerequisites: towards the CA mark.
+There is one 3hr examination at the end of the semester and counts 50% towards the final r Mark: 50% Continuous Assessment (literature review 2500 words) and 50% Examination